Quantum geometric contribution to the diffusion constant: Introduction

 In this paper we will be interested in one of the simplest properties of a metal, namely the DC electrical conductivity.
 For flat-band systems this has in fact been explored already in the classic context of transport in the lowest Landau level~\cite{Houghton82,Girvin82}, where the conductivity of a partially-filled Landau level is determined by the quantum geometry, although this terminology was not used at that time.
 Here we will instead focus on systems with band-touching points, specifically with Dirac dispersion in $d$-dimensions with $d \geq 2$.
 Instead of directly calculating the conductivity using Kubo formula~\cite{Mitcherling22,Torma23,Law24,Jin25}, we will consider the diffusion constant, related to the conductivity by the Einstein relation, which follows from charge conservation arguments.
 As will be seen below, this reveals some interesting properties, that are hidden in the Kubo formula for the DC conductivity, but are explicit when the diffusion constant is considered instead.
 In addition, the diffusion constant may be viewed as the stiffness of the diffusion modes, which are the Goldstone modes of the spontaneously broken retarded/advanced symmetry within the replica field theoretic formulation of the transport problem~\cite{Altland_Simons}.
 This connects the quantum geometric aspects of the DC transport problem to those of the superconductivity and magnetism in flat bands~\cite{Torma15}.

 We find that, in the case of Dirac fermions with perfectly linear dispersion, contributions to the diffusion constant may be cleanly separated into ``ordinary", which are related to the band velocity, and quantum geometric, which are not.
 This turns out to be directly related to the separation of a rank two tensor into longitudinal and transverse pieces, which exists in any rotationally-invariant system.
-In addition, we demonstrate that the diffusion constant of 3D Dirac fermions at charge neutrality has a purely quantum geometric origin, with all ordinary band velocity contributions cancelling out.
+In addition, we demonstrate that the diffusion constant of 3D Dirac fermions at charge neutrality has a purely quantum geometric origin, with all ordinary band velocity contributions cancelling out [within the self-consistent Born approximation (SCBA) and for Gaussian-distributed disorder].
 This cancellation only happens in 3D and is accidental, i.e. not related to any physical properties of the 3D Dirac fermions.
 We will also relate our results to the previous calculations of the DC conductivities for 2D and 3D Dirac fermions~\cite{Fradkin86-1,Fradkin86-2,Ludwig94,Ziegler97,Ando98,Shovkovy02,CastroNeto06,Mirlin06,Ludwig07,Altland16}.
 For recent experimental context see e.g. Ref.~\cite{Ye25}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:2} we derive the diffusion propagator for d-dimensional Dirac fermions, both in the heavily-doped case with a large Fermi energy and at charge neutrality.
 We start by reviewing the doped case, which corresponds to an ordinary metal with a large Fermi surface.
 We then discuss the case of a $d$-dimensional semimetal at charge neutrality, in which case the Fermi surface is absent (shrinks to a point) and derive an expression for the diffusion constant, in which band velocity and quantum geometric contributions are clearly separated, which is our main new result.
 We conclude in Section~\ref{sec:3} with a brief discussion of our results and possible directions for future work.